mokhallid80/NATOURS/README.md

 # Credits
 All of the styling ideas and components are inspired from Jonas Schmedtmann.
-I have only done the implementation.
+I had only done the implementation.

 # Usage
 - Run npm install.
-- Open the index.html in any browser.
+- Open index.html in any browser.